 It is important to recognize the differences and values to what each professional will provide you and then choose who is best suited for you now.

 My personal perspective of being a professional coach is to work with people who want to begin making changes in their lives now.
-Which allows us the opportunity to build a trusting relationship and an open non-judgmental environment supporting your exploration.
+Which allows for the opportunity to build a trusting relationship and an open non-judgmental environment supporting exploration.
 Which further supports us both in being our authentic selves, through love, support and appreciation of each other.
-This is what I believe to be my Life Corps values and mission in support of you.
+This is what I believe to be my Life Corps values and mission when supporting my clients.